jboss-fuse/quickstarts/sap-trfc-destination-standalone/README.md

-sap-idoc-destination-standalone: Demonstrates the sap-idoc-destination component running in a standalone camel runtime.
+sap-trfc-destination-standalone: Demonstrates the sap-trfc-destination component running in a standalone camel runtime.
 =======================================================================================================================
 * * *
 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-idoc-destination component.
-This component sends IDoc documents to SAP using the *Transactional RFC* (tRFC) wire protocol.
+Summary: This quickstart demonstrates how to configure and use the sap-trfc-destination component.
+This component invokes remote function modules and BAPI methods within SAP using the *Transactional RFC* (tRFC) wire protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>